KonstantinGolovahin/Challenge1/README.md

 ## Usage

 Used purely for demonsration purposes.
-The below tasks have been completed:
+The below points have been revised:

 * Semantic HTML elements can be found throughout the source code
 * HTML elements follow a logical structure independent of styling and positioning